Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 	- The Protector's ability force the player to prioritize killing these guys over everything else.
 Can be spawned along with a wave to force the player into a "panic" situation

 A rotating large totem enemy.
 Spawns off the edge of the arena and rotates in place.
 Has a weak point that revolves around While active in the arena.
 Spawn portals cannot be destroyed.
 They will be very large and tower over the other enemies.
-Susceptible to a single sliceshot or by sheer bullet volume

 ---